 Picking the right dressage bridle doesn’t have to be overwhelming or super expensive (though it can be if you want to make an investment).
 Consider the style, use, comfort, durability, and safety of the dressage bridle before you decide to purchase.

-If your horse prefers style, be sure to try any new type of bridle before you buy it.
-This will save you from an expensive mistake which you cannot return.
+When possible, be sure to try any new type of bridle before you buy it.
+This will save you from a potentially expensive mistake, which you can’t return.

 P.S.
 Enjoy this article?
 Trot on over to: